Last updated on June 10th, 2023

 Halo ecigs first became “famous” when they picked up several PC Magazine’s Editor's Choice awards for their classic G6.
-Then, for years they rested on their laurels, enjoying the popularity of their easy-to-use beginner vaporizer, the Triton Tank System– which is still a great, economical Vape Pen.
+Then, for years, they rested on their laurels, enjoying the popularity of their easy-to-use beginner vaporizer, the Triton Tank System.

 Finally, Halo addressed the growing competition of the vapor industry by introducing several new vaporizers including the subject of this review – The Reactor 50Watt Mod.